NuttaneeKnight/ServiceNow/readme.md

  - Make sure that you Sequence has a value of "1" as an integer
  - Do the same for Adopted and increment the sequence.

+Create an a Picture table as well with an image type
+ - Follow the same process